andrewcooke/cosas/arduino/xqria/sampling.md

 Base frequency could be 40, 44 or 48kHz.
 Since we're not inter-operating with anything digitally, let's choose 40kHz.

-For oversampling, it's probaby simplest to describe that in bits, since it allows for bitshift conversion.
+For oversampling, it's probably simplest to describe that in bits, since it allows for bit-shift conversion.

 ## Lookup Table Width